riverbed/steelscript/docs/index.rst

 Riverbed SteelScript for Python
 ===============================

-Welcome, this is the documentation for Riverbed SteelScript for Python.
+Welcome, this is the documentation for Riverbed SteelScript for Python and the SteelScript Appliation Framework.
+The core SteelScript is a collection of Python modules that build upon REST APIs and other interfaces to interact with Riverbed appliances and software.
-SteelScript is a collection of Python modules that build upon REST APIs and other interfaces to interact with Riverbed appliances and software.
+The Application Framework is a Django-based web application infrastrucutre that makes it easy to built web applications mashing up configuration and statisics from throughout your network.

 Quick Start
 -----------